-The word ecosystem refers to the all of the living species as well as non-living elements in a particular environmental area, for instance, a lake, swamp, coral reef, forest or prairie.
+The word ecosystem refers to the all of the living species as well as non-living elements in a particular environmental area.
+For instance, a lake, swamp, coral reef, forest, or a prairie would each be considered an ecosystem.
 Ecosystems can vary greatly in size and individual characteristics -- for instance, the ecosystem of a puddle differs greatly from that of a swath of tundra.

 Energy is transferred into and out of ecosystems via a web of complex interactions.
 Energy enters an ecosystem from external sources and moves throughout its components.
-For instance, energy from the sun flows through plants, microorganisms and animals.
+For instance, energy from the sun flows through plants, microorganisms, and animals.
 Energy cycles in an ecosystem end with decomposition, and then the process begins anew.

 The Role of Autotrophs

 Autotrophs are the producers in an ecosystem.
-The word autotroph means self-feeder.
-Autotrophs mainly consist of trees, plants, algae and some bacteria.
+The word "autotroph" means self-feeder.
+Autotrophs mainly consist of plants, algae, and some bacteria.
 Oftentimes this occurs via the process of photosynthesis, in which producers convert light energy from sunlight, along with water and carbon dioxide, into carbohydrates.
 The carbohydrates combine with other molecules to form a plant’s basic structural material.

 The Role of Heterotrophs

-Animals who obtain their energy solely from plants are known as herbivores, or primary consumers, while animals who obtain their energy mainly by eating other animals are called carnivores, or secondary consumers.
+Animals who obtain their energy solely from plants are known as herbivores, or primary consumers, while animals who obtain their energy mainly by eating other animals are called carnivores, or secondary/tertiary consumers.
 Animals that get their energy from both plant and animal sources are called omnivores.

 The Decomposition Process

 The energy cycle in an ecosystem ends and begins anew with the decomposition process.
-Certain bacteria, worms, insects, fungi and even mold act as decomposers.
+Certain bacteria, worms, insects, fungi, and even mold act as decomposers.
 They convert organic matter -- mainly the waste or remains of autotrophs and heterotrophs -- into inorganic matter, which the autotrophs eventually use.